Marshalswick: Local facilities

-"The Wick" is now a wooded park which includes a playground, large field and woodland walk area which are used frequently by local scout groups and dog walkers.
+"The Wick" is now a wooded park which includes a playground, large field and woodland walk area which are frequently used by local Scout groups and dog walkers.
 Other notable places in Marshalswick, apart from the Wick, include St Mary's Church of England church, Homewood Road United Reformed Church and Marshalswick Baptist Free Church.
 The churches are each home to local Brownie (Girl Guides) units and their halls are used by many local groups.

 Facts and figures

 The average age for a person living in Marshalswick is 40 and 3.7% of residents are students.